chrivand/Firepower_O365_Feed_Parser/README.md

 ![Networkobjects](https://github.com/chrivand/Firepower_O365_Feed_Parser/blob/master/screenshots_FMC_O365/screenshotAPIexplorer.png)

-7. Repeat the GET request of step 4 as well for *"urlgroups"*, to obtain the ID for the URL Group Object (*"O365_XML_URL"*).
-You should now have 4 ID's copy-pasted, which you can put inside the APIcaller function and in the XMLFeedParser function.
+7. Repeat the GET request of step 4 as well for *"urlgroups"*, to obtain the ID for the URL Group Object (*"O365_Web_Service_URLs"*).
+You should now have 3 ID's copy-pasted, which you can put inside the APIcaller function and in the O365WebServiceParser function.

 8. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
 In the APIcaller function, there is an option to enable SSL verification that uses this certificate.
+It has clear instructions commented above the code.

 9. More instructions are in comments in the 2 sample scripts.
-It will say *# INPUT REQUIRED* after the variables where you are required to fill in the FMC IP, the FMC login, the Domain ID and the Group Object ID's.
+It will say *### INPUT REQUIRED ###* after the variables where you are required to fill in the FMC IP, the FMC login, the Domain ID and the Group Object ID's.
 All of these fields are in the APIcaller function (FMC IP, Domain ID and login) and XMLFeedParser function (2 Group Object ID's).

 ### How to use the Group Objects in Firepower Management Center.